Monday, March 28, 2022

 Overall: GOOD

 The first of American International Picture's Roger Corman/Vincent Price/Edgar Alan Poe adaptations was House of Usher, (The Fall of the House of Usher, The Mysterious House of Usher).
 AIP took a gamble on it after primarily spitting out cheap, black and white drive-in movies, upping the budget, shooting in Technicolor, and getting a bankable screen presence such as Price on board.
-The results were not only profitable but considering that there would be seven more such entries in the series and that various other filmmakers both abroad as well as localized in America would follow the blueprint laid down here, this would prove to be a significantly influential work.
-Corman's infamous reputation as a cost-cutter first and an auteur second is given some leeway here as her proves to have a keen eye for overwhelmingly Gothic imagery, helped largely by Floyd Crosby's cinematography.
+The results were not only profitable but considering that there would be seven more such entries in the series and that various other filmmakers both abroad as well as localized in America would follow the blueprint laid down here, this would prove to be an influential work.
+Corman's infamous reputation as a cost-cutter first and an auteur second is given some leeway here as he proves to have a keen eye for overwhelmingly Gothic imagery, helped largely by Floyd Crosby's cinematography.
 The director also manages to wrack up the tension in Richard Matheson's somewhat monotonous script, with Les Baker's over the top, ghostly choir soundtrack feverishly building at regular intervals.
 Price played many eccentric characters in his long career to say the least and as Roderick Usher, he provides an adequate level of camp for a hopelessly self-loathing nihilist with overtly delicate senses.
 This remains one of the most macabre and atmospheric of all horror films.

 CONFESSIONS OF AN OPIUM EATER